 It’s a fact of life that once you’ve been working at something for a while, you realize it could have been much easier if only you’d had some secret insights when you started.

-When considering to start a coding career things are not so different, as the world of programming and code is so varied, fascinating, and there are so many beliefs, misunderstandings and fears that surround the coding profession.
+Nowhere is this more true in a coding career.
+The world of programming and code is so varied and fascinating, and there are so many beliefs, misunderstandings, and fears that surround the coding profession.

 Your first programming language is not all that important

-When you are just starting to learn code, learn something that is beginner friendly, with a great community, and that allows you to create things as soon as possible.
+The key thing to remember is that you’re just beginning, so don’t be too hard on yourself.
+When you’re just starting to learn code, choose something user friendly with a great community, and one that allows you to create things as soon as possible.

 Learning by doing is usually the best way to learn

-There’s a lot to learn to have a long and healthy coding career.
-Wait, don’t worry, we have to learn a lot for any career.
-And this doesn’t mean you need to learn it all at once.
+There’s a lot to learn to have a long and healthy coding career, and it can seem pretty daunting when you begin.
+But don’t worry, you don’t need to learn it all at once.